 2. To add the character count to the stats bar, right-click the status bar at the bottom of the document and select Character Count (with spaces).
+Refer to the image on the next page.

 3. To see the character count of a specific field of text, select the text and check the status bar.